 Why do we fart so much

 When there's an accumulation of gasses in the stomach, the body needs to release them, and this is done in two ways – burping or flatulence.
-Excessive gasses not let out by belching travel through the stomach and the small intestines and transform into fart-ready gasses.
-The good thing about this process is that it relieves our bodies from a gas buildup within the lower abdomen and can offer some form of relief.
+Excessive gasses let out by belching, travel through the stomach and the small intestines and transform into fart-ready gasses.
+The good thing about this process is that it relieves our bodies from a gas build-up within the lower abdomen and can offer some form of relief.

 Foods that cause flatulence

 Dietary choices play a huge role in the level of flatulence you experience or how gassy and bloated you feel.
 Foods associated with excessive farting have some common characteristics that nurture the development of digestive gasses in the digestive system.

 Some foods need longer digestion time or aren't fully absorbed by the body, leading to unpleasant odour when gas is released.
 This means that they pass via the small intestine to the colon without being digested first.
 Here are some foods to avoid to stop bloating, farting and feeling gassy: